vikas-trivedi01/Learn-with-me/JS/advance/scopes.md

 - Such problems can be solved by creating local scopes using **IIFE** by encapsulating related global variables toghether.

+- **Temporal Dead Zone (TDZ)** : Variables declared as <i>let</i> or <i>const</i> are in temporal dead zone from starting of block scope until initialization encountered.
+However, this prevents accessing them before declaration, unlike var which gets hoisted and initialized to undefined.

 ## Advance Insights

 - Scope is a widely used in **lexical scoping** and **closures**.